mrinal054/FUSegNet/README.md

 * `fusegnet_train.py` and `xfusegnet_train.py` can directly be run from any IDE (e.g. Spyder, PyCharm, Jupyter Notebook, etc.).
 * To test with our saved models, put the saved models in the `checkpoints` directory and then perform either one of the above two steps.

+**Mode: feature visualization**
+* In this mode, intermediate feature maps are visualized.
+* `FUSegNet_feature_visualization.ipynb` demonstrates the output feature maps of the parallel scSE (P-scSE) modules and each decoder stage.

 ## Results